 4. Developing stringent regulations for rocket launches

-Due to the worldwide alarm caused by a study in the late 70s about the alarming rate at which the ozone was being depleted, nations around the globe got together and formed the Montreal Protocol in the year 1989 with a strong aim to stop the usage of CFCs.
+Nations around the globe got together in 1989 and formed the Montreal Protocol.
+The main aim behind this was to stop the usage of CFCs.
 However, the protocol did not include nitrous oxide which is the most fatal chemical that can destroy the ozone layer and is still in use.
 Governments across the world should take a strong stand for banning the use of this harmful compound to save the ozone layer.